 - 3 cloves garlic minced

 - 2 Tablespoons dried shrimp

 - 1 pack (7.5 oz) fish tofu (or other fish cakes)

 - Cut the peppers in half lengthwise and pull out the stem and seeds.
 Cut the peppers into thick ½ inch wedges and set aside.

-- Heat a deep skillet over medium high heat for several minutes and add the oil.
+- Heat a large deep skillet (or a Dutch Oven) over medium high heat for several minutes and add the oil.
 Swirl the pan to spread the oil and then add the peppers and onions.

 - Stir fry for 3 minutes until the onions start to become translucent and the skin on the peppers starts to blister.

 - Add the dried shrimp and the garlic and stir them into the vegetables.